palewire/californiacivicdata.org/_posts/2017-09-05-django-postgres-copy-2.markdown

 The Coalition invented this tool as part of its open-source quest to master [CAL-ACCESS](/about/), the jumbled, dirty and difficult government database tracking money in California politics.

-We are now nearing the completion of a pipeline of Python code that downloads, extracts, cleans, loads, transforms and republishes the state's raw data as easy-to-understand spreadsheets.
+We are nearing the completion of a pipeline of Python code that downloads, extracts, cleans, loads, transforms and republishes the state's raw data as easy-to-understand spreadsheets.
 This new wrapper on COPY TO allows our pipeline to quickly and clearly export a set of simplified flat files for our end users.

 ### What else can it do?